xavibemo/secretory-tasks/README.md

-# Curation of Secretory Tasks
+# Curation of Secretory Tasks to Human-GEM

 A repository dedicated to curate and incorporate genome-scale reconstructions of secretory pathways from [Gutierrez _et al._ 2020](https://doi.org/10.1038/s41467-019-13867-y) as Secretory Tasks described by [Masson _et al._ 2024](https://doi.org/10.1016/j.ymben.2023.12.006).
 Secretory Tasks were incorporated to the latest version of the Human-GEM metabolic model ([Robinson _et al._ 2020](https://doi.org/10.1126/scisignal.aaz1482)).